Skip to main content

 • Other projects as determined

-• Submit a Public Records Request to find out if there is an exisiting Certificate of Occupancy for the home or business location.
-It typically takes 3-5 business days to process.
+• Submit a Public Records Request to find out if there is an existing CofO for the home or business location.
+These requests typically take three to five business days to process.

-• If there is no Certificate of Occupancy or permit history on file, please contact the PDD Ombudsmen team: pdd.ombudsman@phoenix.gov.
+• If there is no CofO or permit history on file, please contact the PDD Ombudsmen team at pdd.ombudsman@phoenix.gov.

 • When required inspections are complete, the inspector will indicate a pass or fail.
-Any issues noted will need to be remedied and inspected again in order for a Certificate of Occupancy to be issued.
+Any issues noted will need to be corrected and inspected again for a CofO to be issued.

-• Once all required inspections have passed and the information is documented, a Certificate of Occupancy will be automatically generated if the project requires one.
+• Once all required inspections have passed and the information is documented, a CofO will be automatically generated if the project requires one.

-• A green tag signifying compliance with certain code requirements will be given to projects that do not require a new Certificate of Occupancy.
+• A green tag signifying compliance with certain code requirements will be given to projects that do not require a new CofO.